bsharabi/Operating_Systems_2024A_N/README.md

 # Operating_Systems_2024A_N

-The Operating Systems course is specifically crafted to provide software engineering students with a comprehensive understanding of operating systems, even if they have no prior experience in this field.
+The Operating Systems course ( Operating_Systems_2024A) at Ariel University is specifically crafted to provide software engineering students with a comprehensive understanding of operating systems, even if they have no prior experience in this field.
+This course aims to impart essential knowledge and skills related to operating system design, efficiency optimization, and the creation of robust and well-structured code.
+Students will also gain proficiency in utilizing various libraries and their implementation within the context of operating systems development using C/C++.